 Hi there!
 I’m the sweet, smart, and sometimes sassy Jack!
-I am waiting to find a patient, loving family to call my very own.
+I am currently looking for a new foster home or a patient, loving family to call my very own.

 All of our animals are vaccinated, treated for parasites, microchipped, spayed or neutered, and cats are tested for feline immunodeficiency virus (FIV) and feline leukemia virus (FeLv).
 All animals receive any necessary veterinary care (dentals, etc.) until the time of adoption.

-With the help of my very kind and patient fosters, I have been able to learn so much to set me up for success in a furever home.
-While I can have some challenging moments, I am a very smart pup that will do just about anything for a yummy treat.
+With the help of my very kind and loving fosters, I have been able to learn so much to set me up for success in a permanent home.
 I am hoping to find a family that is just as patient with me as my fosters have been, so that I can continue growing my trust in humans and live a comfortable, confident, and happy life!
-Due to my occasional behavioral challenges, I am not the best fit for a lot of younger children; however, I have learned to adore snuggling up with my foster’s young niece who is very sweet, a great listener, and especially respectful to me.
+Due to my occasional behavioral challenges, I am not the best fit for a lot of younger children; however, I have learned to appreciate the company of respectful and dog savvy older children.